GGP1/GGP1.github.io/content/posts/cryptoeconomics.md

 To prevent the outflow of gold, the American President **Richard Nixon** suspended *"temporarily"* the convertibility of the U.S. dollar to gold or other reserve assets in August 15, 1971.
 In March 1973 the fixed exchange rate system became a floating exchange rate system, giving birth to **fiat currencies**.

 Fiat currencies are, by definition, backed by **nothing other than government promises and people's faith on them**.
-They are measured only against each other and can be easily manipulated by the governments.
+They are measured only against each other and can be easily manipulated.

 > [Fiat](https://www.merriam-webster.com/dictionary/fiat) (decree) means "authoritative or arbitrary order".